 Madalyn McElwain – Deputy Director

 Madalyn McElwain has her bachelor’s in public relations from Colorado State University and her Juris Doctor from the University of Denver Sturm College of Law.
 Madalyn’s interest in public health and harm reduction started during her undergraduate years as an intern for a melanoma awareness and prevention nonprofit.
 In 2012, she became Director of her law school’s chapter of Students for Sensible Drug Policy, where she hosted free educational events with organizations like the Harm Reduction Action Center, Colorado’s clean needle exchange program.
 Madalyn hopes to help bridge the gap in knowledge that exists around drug use by sparking honest dialogue about how to mitigate harm when people choose to use drugs.
-She believes that drug use should be treated as a health issue rather than a criminal issue, and is dedicated to ending the War on Drugs.
+She believes that drug policy should be rooted in science, compassion, and public health, and is dedicated to helping dismantle the War on Drugs.
 Madalyn is licensed to practice law in the state of Colorado and has extensive knowledge in the aspects of both nonprofit operations and drug policy.
 For six years, she served on the Board of Directors for CHOICE Education Foundation, a nonprofit that provides full ride scholarships to low-income Colorado high school seniors.
 As a lifelong Colorado resident, Madalyn has been an active participant in the EDM and nightlife communities since 2006.
+In her free time, Madalyn loves to teach yoga and enjoys spending time in the Colorado Rocky Mountains.

 Kristin Karas – Director of Operations